 In March 2007, the UK Royal Air Force agreed to buy six new AW101 already delivered to Denmark.
 The helicopters were transferred to the RAF in June 2007.
 They were fitted with new BERP main rotor blades and entered service in 2008.
-Denmark will receive replacement helicopters.
+Denmark received replacement helicopters.

 Algeria signed a contract with AgustaWestland to purchase six AW101 helicopters in November 2007.
-A total of 170 AW101 helicopters have been ordered by the customers worldwide.
+A total of 170 AW101 helicopters were ordered by the customers worldwide by that time.

 The Royal Norwegian Air Force (RoNAF) placed an order for 16 AW101 helicopters to meet their Norwegian All Weather SAR Helicopter (NAWSARH) requirement.
 Under the $1.58bn (€1.15bn) contract, AgustaWestland will also supply spares, technical support and training services for 15 years, which can be optionally extended for a further five years.
 The contract also includes an option to purchase six additional aircraft.

 The first AW101 helicopter under the contract was delivered to the RoNAF in November 2017.
 The Norwegian Ministry of Justice and Public Security received the 10th AW101 helicopter in March 2021.
 Named AW101 SAR Queen, the helicopter is used by the RoNAF for search and rescue purposes.